 I like to start with this morning journal prompt because it helps to set the tone for the day.

-It’s a fairly open ended prompt and can be anything from something you physically to a mindset you want to keep.
+It’s a fairly open ended prompt and can be anything from something an activity you want to do to a mindset you want to keep.

-When it comes to writing about what you’re grateful for, choose something specific and something that you’re presently thankful for.
+When it comes to writing about what you’re grateful for, choose something specific and something that you are presently thankful for.
 For me, this feels most rewarding.

 With never ending to-do lists, it’s sometimes hard to feel excited for your day.
-But if you create something to look forward to it, it brings more sense of purpose and reward.
+But if you create something to look forward to it, it brings a sense of purpose and reward.